Swiddis/opensearch-sql-distributed-testing/docs/primer.md

 **tl;dr:** Test by finding properties that apply to all valid inputs, instead of trying to specify input-output pairs.

 I’m going to use the Python library [Hypothesis](https://hypothesis.readthedocs.io/en/latest/) as a reference here.
 While Python-specific, they have some of the best introductory documentation for these concepts that I’m aware of, so I’d recommend them for more information.
-The DistTest framework is built on [ScalaCheck](https://scalacheck.org/), which uses the same idea.
+The dynamic testing framework is built on [ScalaCheck](https://scalacheck.org/), which uses the same idea.

 Normal unit tests follow an arrange-act-assert pattern: